Discovering the Signal Subgraph: An Iterative Screening Approach on Graphs: Preliminaries

-where the notation $\perp$ means independence, or $F_{G \backslash G[U],Y} = F_{G \backslash G[U]} F_{Y}$.
-The induced graph $G[S]$ on the signal vertices is called the \textbf{\textit{signal subgraph}}. \end{definition} If the graph $G$ is independent of $Y$, there is no signal in the graph and the signal subgraph is empty in this case.
-If all vertices in $G$ are incident on at least one edge which is dependent on $Y$, the signal subgraph is the whole graph $G$.
-Moreover, there can be multiple subsets attaining the minimum, so for ease of presentation we assume there exists a unique signal subgraph $G[S]$.
+where the notation $\perp$ means independence between the subgraph and the label.
+The induced graph on the signal vertices $S$ is called the \textbf{\textit{signal subgraph}}. \end{definition} If the graph $A$ is independent of $Y$, there is no signal in the graph, resulting in $S=\varnothing$.
+If all vertices in $A$ are incident on at least one edge which is dependent on $Y$, then $S=V$.
+The signal subgraph from this definition may not be unique, but one such subgraph suffices, because the subsequent classification is always asymptotically optimal as shown in Section~\ref{sec:theory}.

-In practice, $m$ graph-covariate pairs $\{(A_i,Y_i)\}_{i=1}^m$ are observed, we want to estimate the signal subgraph $G[S]$.
-The subsequent statistical inference can benefit from the bias-variance trade-off or statistical parsimony, if vertices with weak or no signal can be screened out effectively.